sebw/blog.wains.be/content/posts/2020/2020-06-02-hugo-search-lunr.md

 </div>
 ```

-We see the script is calling to javascript libraries:
+We see the script is calling two javascript libraries:

 - https://blog.wains.be/js/jquery-2.1.3.min.js
 - https://blog.wains.be/js/lunr.js

-I host them (in my hugo folder under `/static/js/`) so your web browser does not have to visit external URLs.
+I self host them (in my hugo folder under `./static/js/`) so your web browser does not have to visit external URLs when visiting this site.

-Now you can build your site (just type `hugo`), and if you visit the search page, you should be granted with a form.
+Now you can build your site (just type `hugo` in the folder that contains the `config.toml` file).

+You can visit the search page, you should see your search form.

-As soon as your start typing in the field, lunr will start querying the content of `index.json` (that has been retrieved by your browser locally) and display the results.
+As soon as your start typing in the search field, lunr will start querying the content of `index.json` (that has been retrieved by your browser locally) and display the results as you type.

 ## Bingo